That was my response when my treatment team told me recovery was possible. After being engulfed in an eating disorder for 16 years, I was skeptical.

 But wait!
 This isn’t really about marriage or love.
 Weren’t we supposed to be talking about proof for eating disorder recovery?
 Well, let’s put it all together…

-Love is possible, and so is recovery.
+Love is possible, and recovery is possible too.

 There will be times when choosing recovery is easy and no big deal.
-But there will also be times that you will want to take the easy way out and use behaviors to ease the angst that life brings.
+But there will also be times that you will want to take the easy way out.
+And use behaviors to ease the angst that life brings.

 There will be temptations placed in front of you.
 You may stumble a time or two.